The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 Now you've got the economy coming up.

-This is this is just you know, it's it's one of those one of these days that uh often And are more and more frequent to me now where I feel like I'm in the twilight zone.
+This is just, you know, it's one of these days that often are more and more frequent to me now where I feel like I'm in the twilight zone.

 I got literally the mainstream news media trying to present to me a picture of my country that doesn't exist.